BeautifulTrouble/solutions.thischangeseverything.org/_stories/the-great-lakes-commons.md

 ---
-id: a16E0000002Qewy
+id: a16E0000002QewyIAC
 title: "The Great Lakes Commons"
 short_write_up: "<p>The Great Lakes are an incredible gift of nature that make up ninety percent of North America’s freshwater.
 Millions of lives depend on them.
-And yet, these vital waters are threatened by farm run-off, mining, and any other instance of putting private interest before public good.
-The Great Lakes Commons is a grassroots initiative to establish the Lakes as a living commons — waters we share, care for, and protect together.
+And yet, these vital waters are threatened by farm run-off, mining, and any other instance of putting private interest before public good. </p>
+<p>The Great Lakes Commons is a grassroots initiative to establish the Lakes as a living commons — waters we share, care for, and protect together.
 Weaving commons-based and indigenous approaches, the Great Lakes Commons seeks to reawaken surrounding communities’ relationship to these bodies of water and instill a sense of collaborative responsibility for their future.</p>"
 where: "The Great Lakes, a trans-border bio-region in North America"
 when: "2010&ndash;Present"
 who: "A growing network of people and organizations from the Great Lakes bio-region"